"What are you going to do in Romania?"

 We went out on the main road by the center and started looking for a taxi.
 Luckily, many people were driving around, so it only took a few minutes to get a free taxi.
 When we get used to it, we get very confused.
 Out of five seats in the car, there was only a single seat belt.

-It was not because the others did not work, they just did not exist in this slightly battered Dacia Logan.
-We thought it was a bit strange, but shook it off and explained that we were in Romania.
+It wasn't that the others didn't work, they just didn't exist in this slightly battered Dacia Logan.
+We thought it was a bit strange, but shook it off and explained that we were in Romania, so it was probably just the way it was on this ski holiday.

 I showed the driver my phone, where I had an address at a store that we had to drive to - the swimwear still had to go home.
 He looked at it for a second and immediately knew where we were going.
 He thought.
 After a small 10 minute drive, we arrive at an apartment complex and he says we are there.
 Not quite.